-What saved the day is the fact that the ANC noise canceling did block the wind noise completely so the WNR feature stays off for me.
+What saved the day was the fact that the ANC noise canceling did block the wind noise completely so the WNR feature stayed off for me.
 The microphones worked very well using noise reduction.
 Very little muffling of the sound occurs with this set compared to other processed microphones on say a TWS set.

 Oh and please do use that equalizer or your favorite DSP because these can handle a pretty good boost without major driver breakup.
 It seems the tuning was moderate, to say the least.

 Can the 1MORE Dual Driver ANC Pro neckband be considered a TWS killer?
 Not really.
 All you have to do is look at the top dog TWS from 1MORE which sports the same drivers in a different shell.

 They do cost a little more money but you go wireless completely and to me, you get better all-around portability.
 You also gain touch controls.

 You lose LDAC but you get APTx.
 Since it’s not HD I have mixed feelings.
 I prefer having the LDAC option.
 One-time use battery life goes down but you get more multiple-time use technically on the TWS and gain wireless charging capabilities.